Home » Specialties » X-ray Technologist

 Since a certificate may come with limited job opportunities and possibly less pay, it may be worth considering an associate degree to get the full benefit of working as an X-ray tech.

-You’ll also want to check out your state’s educational, licensing, and certification requirements as you decide what educational path to follow.
+You’ll also want to check out your state’s educational, licensing and certification requirements as you decide what educational path to follow and which X-ray technician school to choose.

 • Curriculum: Includes human anatomy, patient care, X-ray imaging